21

 • 1

 $\begingroup$ I like the idea of the bio-neural gel packs.
 I am not a star trek person so I didn't know of its existence.
 And an AI needing people's brains and their nervous system is definitely a feasible solution.
-Thank you. $\endgroup$ Dec 17, 2016 at 17:58
+Thank you. $\endgroup$ Commented Dec 17, 2016 at 17:58

 6